The right to vote for and stand as a candidate in municipal and European Parliament elections

 - You may not vote in more than one EU country in the same European elections;

-- EU countries may require an additional period of residence for participating in European elections, if more than 20% of the eligible voting population are non-nationals.
+- EU countries may require an additional period of residence for participating in European elections, if more than 20% of the eligible voting population is non-nationals.

-The Court of Justice confirmed that it is up to EU countries to regulate aspects of European Parliament electoral procedure not harmonised at EU level.
+The Court of Justice confirmed that it is up to EU countries to regulate aspects of European Parliament electoral procedure not harmonized at EU level.

-However, they must respect EU law and its general principles; notably equality of treatment and non-discrimination, but also democracy and fundamental rights.
+However, they must respect EU law, including the Charter on Fundamental Rights, and the general principles of EU law; notably equality of treatment and non-discrimination, but also democracy and fundamental rights.

 EU citizenship is regularly taken into consideration in the judgments of the Court of the Justice.

 Do you or your family members need more information and advice?
 Please visit Your Europe